Ranjan Gogoi

-A pivotal figure in Indian judicial history, Gogoi's legacy is the subject of scholarly debate amongst sources.
-He has been accredited with institutional reforms and delivery on landmark judgements, most notably the 134-year old Ayodhya dispute, while his nomination to Parliament sparked national debate.
-As a judge, he was known for his "no-nonsense" approach and advocacy for greater judicial transparency and reduction in case pendency.
+A pivotal and instrumental figure in Indian judicial history, Gogoi's legacy is the subject of scholarly debate amongst sources.
+Some regard him as one of the greatest and most influential Chief Justices in Indian history; he has been accredited with delivery on landmark judgements, most prominently the 134-year-old Ayodhya dispute, and institutional reforms.
+Under Gogoi's recommendation, the Supreme Court composition increased from 31 to 34 judges, its highest ever level in history.
+His September 2019 reforms to reduce pendency led to single-judge Supreme Court benches being held the following year for the first time in seven decades.
+Conversely, his nomination to Parliament sparked national debate over judicial independence.
+As a Judge, he was known for his "no-nonsense" approach and advocacy for greater judicial transparency and reduction in case pendency.
 Gogoi is the third Supreme Court judge to serve in the Rajya Sabha, after Ranganath Misra and Baharul Islam, and the first to be nominated to his seat.
 He published his autobiography, Justice for the Judge, in 2021, and was awarded the Assam Baibhav, the state's highest civilian award, for 2023.
-The Indian Express named him as India's third most powerful person of 2019, behind only Amit Shah and Narendra Modi.
+The Indian Express named him as the country's third most powerful person of 2019, behind only Amit Shah and Narendra Modi.